acheronx0577/Python-Basic-Code/README.md

 If you have questions or need help:
 - Create an issue on GitHub
-- Join our Discord community [Insert Discord Link]
+- Add my Discord for helps: acheronx0577
 - Check the FAQ section in the repository wiki

 Happy coding! 💻